ethansalloum/aquaculture-computer-vision/README.md

 Our computer vision work only includes identifying and recording lengths and observation counts of healthy salmon.
 No sea lice/parasite dataset could be found, and more code must be written once enough of this data is found or captured.

-2) Why calculate salmon lengths and how to make it more accurate
+2) Why calculate salmon lengths?
+How do we make this measurement more accurate?

 Calculating the sizes of identified salmon is important for parasite detection and health modeling.
 For example, a large fish with 2 parasites is manageable and not an immediate concern thanks to its immune system.
 However, a smaller fish with 2 parasites is at greater risk.
 Farm operators can get a better understanding of the severity of the situation rather than just seeing a total number of parasites.